Have you noticed that a large number of fitness athletes and bodybuilders are out-of-shape most of the year?

 Insulin is the most anabolic hormone in the human body.
 Testosterone, IGF-1 and growth hormone are not viable without insulin’s interference.
 High insulin sensitivity is mandatory for maximum anabolic signaling (check this out for more detail).
 Chronic overeating (bulking) will inevitably crush this delicate pathway and promote insulin resistance, metabolic decline and fat gain.

 By cycling between days of high and days of lower calories you can keep your hormonal system peaking in times of very high energy turnover.

 “Yeah sounds good on paper, but what is the net difference in terms of muscle and strength gains, Victor?
 How is this approach superior to bulking with a moderate surplus?”

-In order to protect itself from uncontrolled growth the body reduces insulin sensitivity, keeping weight gain at bay.
+In order to protect itself from uncontrolled growth, the body reduces insulin sensitivity.
 This is precisely why obese individuals suffer from insulin resistance and type 2 diabetes.
 Their bodies shut down the production of growth promoting (anabolic) hormones.